-Outcomes: During the Q1 2023 reporting period, 1,657 new outpatient evaluation orders were entered for clients waiting in-jail.
-This is a significant 12.4 percent increase above the new orders from Q4 2022.
-Q1 2023 is the overall record high for first-quarter order numbers, while Q3 2022 retains the overall record high order number of 1,815.
+Outcomes: During the Q2 2023 reporting period, 1,631 new outpatient evaluation orders were entered for clients waiting in-jail.
+This is a slight (-1.6%) decrease compared to new orders from Q1 2023.
+Q1 2023 is the overall record high for first-quarter order numbers, while Q3 2022 retains the overall record high order number of 1,815 in a single quarter.

-As of April.
-21, 2023, 1,382 (83.4%) of Q1 2023 orders were completed.
+As of July 21, 2023, 1,404 (86.1%) of Q2 2023 orders were completed.
 Orders completed includes orders that are completed by having evaluations completed and reports sent to the court as well as orders completed through different means such as having the order withdrawn by the court, or having the client's status change, causing the order to no longer remain in effect.
-Average days waiting (the time from the beginning of the order until the order was completed) for the completed orders, improved to 13.4 days (target = 14 days).
-On time completion for the completed orders continued improving to 87.8 percent.
-WSH completed 88.5 percent of orders on time, and

-ESH continued their dramatic improvement (+47.6%), climbing from 57.1 percent of orders completed on time in Q4 2022, to 84.3 percent of orders completed on time in Q1 2023.
+Average days waiting (the time from the beginning of the order until the order was completed) for the completed orders, improved to 12.8 days (target = 14 days).
+On time completion for the completed orders continued improving to 93.9 percent.
+WSH completed 94.6 percent of orders on time, and ESH maintained their dramatic improvement (224%), climbing from 41.7 percent of orders completed on time in Q3 2022, to a recent peak of 93.6 percent of orders completed on time in Q1 2023.
+ESH's performance dipped slightly to 90.9 percent on time in Q2 2023.

 Drivers: Each quarter in 2022 except Q4 was near or exceeded record levels of orders including Q2, the first quarter to exceed 1,600 orders, and Q3, the first quarter to exceed both 1,700 and 1,800 orders.
-Q4 traditionally slows slightly due to seasonal variations; however, this year's nearly 20-percent drop was larger than normal.
+Q4 traditionally slows slightly due to seasonal variations; however, 2022's nearly 20-percent drop was larger than normal.
 While speculative, due to the exceptionally high level of the previous record established in Q3, and the relentlessness of quarter after quarter of new records, perhaps in part due to the pent-up demand resultant from pandemic-related court system closures, a cooling off in order demand, beyond just a typical seasonal drop, may have been inevitable.
-It is a challenging environment for evaluators and support staff to continuously be processing and evaluating record levels of orders each quarter and then sending record levels of reports on to the courts each quarter as well.
+It is a challenging environment for evaluators and support staff to continuously be processing and evaluating record levels of orders each quarter and then sending record levels of reports on to the courts.
 It provides a particular challenge to management to help our staff avoid burnout, to continue to find satisfaction in their work, and to retain them at high levels.

 Nationwide staffing shortages in healthcare have affected the department's ability to staff several critical positions in our behavioral health facilities.
-In terms of completing timely outpatient competency evaluations, persistent vacancies in the forensic evaluator positions at OFMHS' ERO had significantly impacted the completion of on-time evaluations for clients waiting in-jail.
+In terms of completing timely outpatient competency evaluations, persistent vacancies in the forensic evaluator positions at OFMHS' Eastern Regional Office had significantly impacted the completion of on-time evaluations for clients waiting in-jail.
 The addition of contractors in the second half of 2022 and first quarter of 2023, combined with new staff hires, extra duty pay, and supervisor assistance in completing evaluations have all been contributing factors to ERO's substantial and ongoing improvement in their jail-based competency evaluations.
+Additional recruitment and pay incentives became available beginning July 1, 2023.
+(Refer to the "Take Action to Address Staffing Challenges" section for more information.)